 TrainerRoad uses a choice of Bluetooth or ANT+ to connect everything together.
 The app supports more than 200 devices, so there's certain to be something for you.
 You can also link TrainerRoad with your Strava, Garmin Connect or TrainingPeaks accounts, so you can pool all of your rides and workouts in one place, keeping track of all your sessions and data.

 All the courses and rides

-Instead, the training is more analytical and goal-based, via interval or base sessions and the like.
+Instead, the app is more analytical and goal-based.
 When you factor in the possibility to customise your own training plans, then there's pretty much an unlimited range of kilometres to put in.

 That's not to say that you're just stuck looking at graphs and numbers though – you can minimise all the data to the periphery while you watch your own movie or switch on Netflix instead.
-Whereas many competitors cease to operate once the app is minimised, TrainerRoad will continue to control your trainer (in erg mode) while you lose yourself in Toy Story 4 on Disney+.
+Whereas many competitors cease to operate once the app is minimised, TrainerRoad will continue to control your trainer (when in ERG mode) while you lose yourself in your favourite TV show or watch Paris Roubaix repeats.

-And finally, while it may not be relevant at the moment, there's also the option to convert your TrainerRoad session to an outside workout and sync it with your head unit when you get out in the great outdoors.
+And finally, there's also the option to convert your TrainerRoad session to an outside workout and sync it with your head unit when you get out in the great outdoors.
 If you have a Garmin or Wahoo cycling computer then you can follow your pre-planned workout as you ride.
-Something to look forward to for the end of lockdown, then.

 Get The Leadout Newsletter